 Filing an OIC is a long and complex process.
 There are many minor mistakes that might cause the IRS to throw out your offer.
 Because you must pay a significant application fee simply to request an OIC, it’s important to ensure this documentation is completed properly.

 Back tax assistance companies specialize in helping individuals file for OICs.
 These professionals are familiar with all the ins and outs of the application process and can help make this significantly easier for you.

 You must include your first payment along with your offer in compromise.
 You might wonder why you should pay for an installment plan that’s not yet accepted.
 This first payment helps emphasize that you’re a reliable candidate for this type of payment option.
 Failure to include your first payment violates the terms of the OIC from the very beginning and will likely result in the IRS denying your application.

 You don’t lose anything if you make this payment and the IRS denies your OIC.
 The sum will still go toward your tax liability, so you will have taken a small chunk out of the total owed, which is progress either way.

-If you’re interested in filing an OIC, consider starting with a free consultation from a tax debt relief company.
+If you’re interested in filing an OIC, consider starting with a free consultation from a back tax assistance company.
 Solvable has an extensive list of companies that can provide you the assistance that you need.